 Weaving personal stories together with geography, history, and ecology, Sanctuary delves into some of Earth’s most powerful and important natural forces: pollination, volcanic activity, and flowing water.
 Starting in a pine tree in the back yard of the author’s childhood home, and ending on a windswept beach on the coast of Iceland, these essays explore how human beings are sustained, in body and spirit, by our connection to the rest of this splendid planet.

-A note on the text: At the bottom of page 74, in the essay “Blessed by Water,” I write that Thunder Creek flows into Ross Lake.
+A note on the text: If you purchased Sanctuary before August 2021, there is an error at the bottom of page 74, in the essay “Blessed by Water.”
+I write that Thunder Creek flows into Ross Lake.
 This is incorrect.
 Thunder Creek flows into Diablo Lake.
 I apologize for this error.
+It has been corrected in copies printed after 8/20/21.

 The galleries below are a supplement to Sanctuary.
 These galleries will change routinely, to feature a particular essay, location, or theme.
 I encourage you to revisit this space from time to time, to see what is new.
 If I could figure out how to put “scratch and sniff” photos on my website, I surely would.
 I’d also add hearing, taste, and touch.
 But even with all of that, it would not be possible for a photo to fully capture the essence of a place.
 To be there is better.
 I hope these photos inspire you to get outside and seek out your own sanctuaries.